The Best Gluten-Free Potato Latkes

 A little extra attention makes this recipe for The Best Gluten-Free Potato Latkes very special.

 Traditionally consisting of foods fried in oil, perhaps the most iconic item on Hanukkah menus around the world are potato latkes.
-They, like the other Hanukkah foods fried in oil, are prepared as a symbol of a miracle.
+They, like the other Hanukkah foods that you fry in oil, are a symbol of a miracle.
 The Jewish people had reclaimed the Temple, and their freedom, from the ruler of Syria who had forbade their religious practices.
 After the rebuilding and rededication of the temple, there was only enough oil to light the candles of the menorah for one day, but the flame burned for 8 days.

 We can certainly attest to the outcome being worth the extra attention, in what we are calling The Best Gluten-Free Potato Latkes recipe.
 It’s absolutely irresistible when served hot with sour cream and apple sauce.

-1 clove fresh garlic or 1/2 teaspoon granulated garlic
+• 1 clove fresh garlic or 1/2 tsp granulated garlic

 1. Peel the potatoes and place them in water until ready to grate.